 -

 We will be painting ski huts or picnic shelters!
 (Weather permitting: If weather prevents painting, trail maintenance will be the backup.)
 Parking at Sunset Shelter.
-Be prepared for work in the woods: Wear closed toe shoes, long pants, sun protection; bring water and snacks.
-If you have them, feel free to bring your own tools: […]
+Be prepared for work in […]

 Free